chalk-ai/examples/13_airflow/README.md

 page of the Chalk dashboard:
 ![access_token](./airflow.png)

-With this done, you'll be able to create a ChalkClient instance in an  airflow task and trigger a resolver run.
+With this done, you'll be able to create a `ChalkClient` in an airflow task and trigger a resolver run.

 The task can either use a shared python environment or an isolated python environment.